Starwarsfan2099/iOS-Port-Forwarding/README.md

-#SSLStrip Possible on iOS!
+# SSLStrip Possible on iOS!
 This package allows you to port forward all traffic through a proxy on your iOS device.
 This is the same as using iptables on Linux systems to port forward.
+Only tested on iOS 6.

-#Requirements
+# Requirements

 +Python2.7